 How can 30 to 70 % of heating costs and CO₂ be saved? - Quite simply.

 "With our heating technology, we are already meeting the efficiency requirements of 2030," says Thomas Kübler, Managing Partner and founder of KÜBLER GmbH.
 Energy savings of 30-70 % are already being achieved today compared to conventional systems.
 In practice, depending on the size of the system, these savings can add up to immense figures.
-For example, around 1,500 tons and 340,000 euros of CO2 and energy costs at an industrial company in Hagen.
+For example, CO₂ and energy costs at an industrial company in Hagen have been reduced by around 1,500 tons and 340,000 euros.

 "Our hall heating systems are both ecologically and economically interesting," says KÜBLER.
 It is not for nothing that the hall heating specialist regularly receives high-ranking awards for its solutions.
 These include the German Sustainability Award and the Rhineland-Palatinate Innovation Award.
 For 30 years, KÜBLER has been setting new trends time and again and has thus played a decisive role in the development of modern hall heating.